-Spinach may not safe for everyone as it may cause harmful effects in some people.
+Spinach may not be safe for everyone as it may cause harmful effects in some people.

 Spinach contains a high amount of calcium and oxalate which may form calcium oxalate in the body.
 And calcium oxalate is the leading cause of kidney stones.

 What’s more, spinach contains a high amount of vitamin K that involves in blood clotting.
-The people who use blood-thinning medication like warfarin should consult their doctors as a large amount of vitamin K intake may interfere with blood-thinning medicine and show counter effects.
+People who use blood-thinning medication like warfarin should consult their doctors as a large amount of vitamin K intake may interfere with blood-thinning medicine and show counter effects.